Copyright (c) 2021 – GB SUP Ltd.

 7.3.10) The Race Director or other officials shall notify a Competitor of a penalty at the earliest opportunity.

-7.3.11) There shall be zero tolerance of bullying, unethical or dishonorable behavior on or off the water, before during or after the race.
-If a Competitor is found to bully or to act unethically or dishonorably toward a fellow Competitors, Sponsor, Volunteer or spectator they will risk disqualification from the race, event or series.
+7.3.11) There shall be zero tolerance of bullying, unethical or dishonourable behaviour on or off the water, before during or after the race.
+If a Competitor is found to bully or to act unethically or dishonourably toward a fellow Competitors, Sponsor, Volunteer or spectator they will risk disqualification from the race, event or series.

-8.1) An appeal may be submitted only by a Competitor at the race or event in question and in regards to matters in which they were directly involved.
+8.1) An appeal may be submitted only by a Competitor at the race or event in question and in regard to matters in which they were directly involved.